Weythran/02_BullCowGame/README.md

-Experimenting with Git source control.
+Experimenting with Git source control by implementing a simple C++ word-game project.